AbdullahChishti/emotionalFlow/SUPABASE_SETUP.md

 4. Implement real-time matching
 5. Add session management

-Your EmotionEconomy app should now have a fully functional authentication system! 🎉
+Your heard app should now have a fully functional authentication system! 🎉